This quick and easy recipe for Sweet Peach Iced Tea combines two summer favorites—peaches and iced tea. It’s so

 Using the fresh peaches turned out to be a lot of work.
 I pureed them and cooked them down to make a reduction.
 It took a lot of peaches to get enough flavor, so I scrapped the idea.

-I spoke to a friend about it and she swears by using peach nectar instead fresh peaches.
+I spoke to a friend about it and she swears by using peach nectar instead of fresh peaches.
 So, to keep things simple, I decided to give it a try.
 It was absolutely delicious, and it didn’t taste unnatural at all.

-If you are in the US, this can be found in the juice isle of your grocery store.
+If you are in the US, this can be found in the juice aisle of your grocery store.
 Here in the UK, you can get it on Amazon, but I am told it can be found in some supermarkets.

 Peach nectar is sweet so I cut down on the amount of sugar I usually use.
 If you are unsure, just add the nectar before you add the sugar and taste as you go to achieve the best result for your taste.

 For extra peach flavor, I added fresh peaches to tall glasses before serving.
-This to keeps the peaches from breaking down too much like they would sitting in the pitcher.
+This too keeps the peaches from breaking down too much as they sit in the pitcher.

-On a hot summer day this iced tea is a real treat.
-Here’s How to make it:
+On a hot summer day, this iced tea is a real treat.

 Bring 4 cups of water to a boil.